 Copies of all State Authority Reports are to be submitted to Catholic Education Services Professional Standards and Safeguarding Office.
-Reports generated in the SPCMS will satisfy this requirement.
+Reports generated in the Engage - SP ROC reporting pathway will satisfy this requirement.

 2.4 Requirement to report a Child Sexual Offence